jcrist1/stately-streams/thoughts.md

 and it was greatly simplified by moving more pieces into separate steps in the DAG.

 # Tests
 I attempted to provide some simple tests which illustrate various features.
-I hesitate to call these test, as they are merely compiling tests that run, however they include commented code that when uncommented to fail to compile.
+I hesitate to call these tests, as I wrote them to merely test that the test compiles, however they include commented code that when uncommented causes the test to fail to compile.
 ## non-uniform join
 A test to verify that a graph with two uneven paths can't be joined in `graph::test::test_no_join_on_non_uniform`.
 ## diamond lock